metomi/rose/sphinx/api/rosie-web.rst

 name) can be found in your rose site configuration file as the value of ``[rosie-id]prefix-ws.PREFIX_NAME``.
-To access the API for a given repository with prefix ``PREFIX_NAME``, you must select a format (the only currently supported format is 'json') and use a url that looks like:
+To access the API for a given repository with prefix ``PREFIX_NAME``, you must select a format (the only currently supported format is JSON) and use a url that looks like:

 .. code-block:: sub